 Jeffrey Young

-With a background in computer architecture, my main research interests are focused on the intersection of high-performance computing and novel accelerators including GPUs, Xeon Phi, FPGAs, and Arm SVE processors.
-I am currently working on a collaborative research program for near-memory computing with High Bandwidth Memory (HBM) for processors and GPUs, SuperSTARLU, which is funded by the NSF.
-I am co-director of Georgia Tech’s Center for High Performance Computing, and I am also the director of a novel architecture testbed, the CRNCH Rogues Gallery, that aims to simplify and democratize access to novel post-Moore accelerators in the neuromorphic, reversible, and novel networking spaces.
+With a background in computer architecture, my main research interests are focused on the intersection of high-performance computing and novel accelerators including GPUs, FPGAs, and Arm and RISC-V processors.
+In addition to my work with PACE as the lead for next-generation computing strategy, I am also the director of a novel architecture testbed, the CRNCH Rogues Gallery.
+This NSF funded testbed aims to simplify and democratize access to novel post-Moore accelerators in the neuromorphic, near-memory, and novel networking spaces.

 I defended my PhD in August 2013 in the area of computer architecture working under Dr. Sudhakar Yalamanchili.
 More information on this networks- and memory-related research can be found under the publications tab.